At Home in Oakland with Nutritionist Cassandra Gates

 Even so, she was only recently able to quit her job and devote herself full-time to the business.
 “It was a risk, but it was immediately obvious that it was the right move.”

-Broth Baby does half of its business through subscription, which delivers the broth directly to Bay Area people's homes every Monday.
-The other half is through retail at Preserved (a stop on our Neighborhood Walk!) and Good Eggs, a local food delivery service.
+Broth Baby does half of its business through subscription, which delivers the broth directly to Bay Area people’s homes every Monday.
+The other half is through retail at Preserved (a stop on our Neighborhood Walk!)
+Her time working at local restaurants such as Bar Tartine and Ramen Shop also influenced her product.
+The natural sea salt and kombu add a nice dose of umami and Good Eggs, a local food delivery service, said Cassandra.

 Running her business out of a commercial space means she has more time to spend using her home kitchen for cooking (often with her slow cooker, which she loves).
 When she first moved in four years ago, the kitchen needed some help.
 Now, thanks to smart home improvements, it’s functional and homey.